 3.3 Statistical analysis

-All participants who had been randomised, received one or more doses of study medication, and had a baseline HbA1c measurement, were considered evaluable for the statistical analyses of efficacy (FAS, full analysis set).
+All patients who had been randomised, received one or more doses of study medication, and had a baseline HbA1c measurement, were considered evaluable for the statistical analyses of efficacy (FAS, full analysis set).
 Data following the initiation of anti-diabetes rescue therapy were set to missing; the last observation carried forward (LOCF) approach was used to impute missing data.
 The primary analysis of efficacy, defined as the change in HbA1c at 24 weeks of treatment, was performed by analysis of covariance (ANCOVA) in the FAS (LOCF) using baseline HbA1c as a linear covariate.
 The estimated glomerular filtration rate (eGFR) was calculated using the Modification of Diet in Renal Disease (MDRD) equation; geographic location, the study to which the participant belonged, and the treatment, were considered as fixed effects in the model.
 For other continuous efficacy endpoints, the same model was used, considering the baseline value of the variable in question as an additional linear covariate.
 Categorical changes in HbA1c levels were analysed using logistic regression in the FAS and non-completers considered failure (NCF) imputation.

 The safety analysis used the population that took, at least, one dose of study medication (TS, Treated Set).
 The analysis was descriptive and results were expressed in absolute values and frequency of occurrence.